 - Drones for industrial applications

 A toy drone is a small drone that can be used indoors, it often has no camera at all or one that has lower quality.
 Small toy drones can be a good introduction for those who are beginners to drone flying.
-You will learn how to take control and navigate the drone and gain an understanding of how it works.
-Therefore, it may be a good idea to invest in the little toy drone for a under hundred euros to learn basic control.
+You will learn how to take control, navigate, and operate the drone and gain an understanding of how it works.
+Therefore, it may be a good idea to invest in the little toy drone for under a hundred euros to learn the basics and how to operate it.

 FPV / racing drones